 - Make sure that you have a chance of getting found in the search engines

 - Make sure there are lots of buyers in your market or niche

 The answer is simpler than you may think.
 Pick a niche that you know something about.
 There are many reasons to do that as I will show below.
 However, the niche that you pick must have a whole range of Amazon products that sell really well.

-You may well have great knowledge about say, "the history of the USA."
+You may well have great knowledge about say, "The history of the United Kingdom."
 Other than books you will find little else that sells as a product on Amazon.
 Therefore a website based around that topic might be fun to write but it will never earn you a lot of money.

 Hobby = DIY - It would be easy to write articles about your DIY activities and then show the products that you like to use.
 For example say you were showing someone how to drill through a wall.
 You could write a great article about that and include a drill and masonry bits to do the job.